ptfernandez0724/cs2/README.md

 # Capstone 2: Backend Development
-Backend for E-commerce user registration and authentication, product creation and order execution.
+Backend for a buy and sell e-commerce platform where users can create an account, sell items, add items to cart and purchase them after.

 ## Tech Stack
 - Node.js